SomeBoringNerd/SomeBoringAPI/README.md

 # endpoints :

-/api/through_the_dark/student?id=[number] : return a json array with the infos of a character of my game /api/status?ip=[ip] : give infos of the minecraft server given (with additional info for specifics servers)
+/api/through_the_dark/student?id=[number] : return a json array with the infos of a character of my game

+/api/status?ip=[ip] : give infos of the minecraft server given (with additional info for specifics servers)

+/api/ttd/download/win : download the windows build of the game

+/api/ttd/download/mac : download the windows build of the game

+/api/ttd/download/nix : download the windows build of the game

 # how to install